 An Arraignment is a crucial stage in Florida’s criminal case process.
 During an arraignment, the prosecutor reads aloud the charges filed against the defendant and the defendant has to enter a formal response pleading guilty, not guilty, or no contest.

 Besides learning about the charges, a defendant also learns about their constitutional rights, including:

 After informing the defendant of their criminal charges, the judge asks for the defendant’s plea.
 The defendant can plead not guilty, guilty, or no contest.

 The legal process can be confusing, and you will need an experienced attorney to guide you and protect your rights throughout the court proceedings.
-Our experienced attorneys at Shrader Law, PLLC, provide the best criminal defense services in Florida.
+Our experienced attorneys at Shrader Law, PLLC, provide criminal defense services in Florida.

 Posted in Estate Planning

 ADDRESS : 612 W Bay St, Tampa, FL 33606